-- Students who reach 3 absences in at least one class during the semester will receive an official email notice copied to her parents for excessive absences from the Dean of Students. - Students who reach 5 absences in at least one class will receive another official email notice copied to her parents from the Dean of Students and the student will be required to have a meeting with the Dean of Students. - Students who reach 7 absences in at least one class during the semester must meet with her parents and the Dean of Students to discuss intervention strategies.
-The student will be placed on an attendance contract which may include suspension from participation and attendance of all extra-curricular activities (including participation in Assumption athletics). - Students who reach 10 absences in at least one class during the semester will NOT receive academic credit for the course.
+- Students who have three (3) absences in at least one class during the semester will receive an official email notice copied to their parents for excessive absences from the Dean of Students. - Students who have five (5) absences in at least one class will receive another official email notice copied to their parents from the Dean of Students, and the student will be required to have a meeting with the Dean of Students. - Students who have seven (7) absences in at least one class during the semester must meet with their parents and the Dean of Students to discuss intervention strategies.
+The student will be placed on an attendance contract which may include suspension from participation and attendance of all extracurricular activities (including participation in Assumption athletics). - Students who have 10 absences in at least one class during the semester will NOT receive academic credit for the course.

 Students who miss class and have met the requirements for extended physical or mental health treatment will not be penalized under the excessive absences guidelines but will receive official email notes regarding absences in compliance with state guidelines and Assumption attendance policies.
-In applicable cases, students with extended absences of 7 or more days will be given one in-school Care Day where they will work to design their make-up plan and then work to begin steps toward completing that make-up plan.
+In applicable cases, students with extended absences of seven (7) or more days will be given one in-school Care Day where they will work to design their make-up plan and then work to begin steps toward completing that make-up plan.
 A Care Day is not calculated as an absence.